 As Vietnam’s largest city and the previous capital of the old Republic of Vietnam, Ho Chi Minh is still known by its old name, Saigon.
 Nowadays a visit to Ho Chi Minh or Saigon will bring you to a city full of a chaotic energy.
-While its troublesome ...
+While its troublesome past has been carefully recorded, commerce is ...

 In just over a week experience the best of Vietnam, from the bustle of Ho Chi Minh City and Hanoi, to the stunning countryside of Halong Bay and the Mekong Delta, and the imperial streets of Hue and ancient trading port of Hoi An